Tatum Dooley

 Facilitated by Shannon Garden-Smith and Laila Fox.

-Join artists Shannon Garden-Smith and Laila Fox for a gradual, collective “walk” or “movement” through the city.
-The route is loosely guided by several anchor points: public un-monuments in the form of prints in urban surfaces (for example, sidewalk concrete and road paint).
+Participants joined artists Shannon Garden-Smith and Laila Fox for a gradual, collective “walk” or “movement” through the city.
+The route was loosely guided by several anchor points: public un-monuments in the form of prints in urban surfaces (for example, sidewalk concrete and road paint).
 The prints, traces of human, and more-than-human-animal, plant, and machine contact with the city, offer a minor disruption, a tender depression that might allow us to hold something other than the progress narratives and settler colonial logics of our paved-over urban and suburban worlds.

 Facilitator Bios